manodeep/Corrfunc/docs/source/install.rst

 .. code:: python

-          import Corrfunc
+          from Corrfunc.tests import tests
-          Corrfunc.run_tests()
+          tests()

-Once you have installed the package, see :ref:`getting_started` for instructions on how to get up and running.
+Once you have installed the package, see :ref:`quickstart` for instructions on how to get up and running.